josephaadams/ticket-lifecycle/README.md

 <br />

+**2. Ticket Assignment**

+What I Did:

+I assigned the ticket to the appropriate agent or team based on its priority and nature.
+This step was crucial in making sure the ticket was routed correctly for resolution.
 <p>
-This is where I observed the ticket and assigned a priority, and updated the ticket to working and assigned a priority.
+This is where I observed the ticket, updated the status to working and assigned a priority.
 In this case since the user couldn't log in to her PC this is considered a high priority issue that needs attention quick.
 </p>
 <p>
 <img src="https://i.imgur.com/M3kvpAY.png"/>